 Sounds reasonable, right?

-Things are going haywire, however, because there is currently too much emphasis on the production of content and not enough emphasis on what content should be created and, most important, why it should be created.
+Things are going haywire, however, because there is currently too much emphasis on the production of content and not enough emphasis on what content should be created and, most importantly, why it should be created.

 I’m convinced this is why we see far more talk about content promotion, content amplification, content frequency, content freshness, content recency, content outreach–.
 You get the point.
 Content everything, BUT content strategy.